Curb Bits Explained

 The basic mechanics of a fixed-cheek curb bit make it a poor turning bit but a great stopper.
 However, with a little too much pull, it may cause a horse to throw its head out of the turn or up to escape the curb action.

 They have a port mouth (bump of various size in the middle), which offers tongue relief thus putting more contact on the bars when teh curb is engaged (the mouthpiece is squeezed down onto the mouth bars by the vice action), they put more contact-pressure on the bars.
 They can also pressure the roof of the horse’s mouth (palate) if the port is over about 2″ high or higher than the horse’s mouth can take.
-(Palate pressure is appropriate only for horses with advanced training who are prepared for it).
+(Palate pressure is appropriate only for horses with very advanced training who are prepared for it).

 The horse’s tongue makes a large pillow in his mouth, filling the mouth from lower jaw to palate when at rest.
 The curb bit sits gently across this pillow, held off the bars by the plump pressure of the tongue up against the palate.
 A horse learns quickly how to comfortably “carry” the bit in that position.
 The port gives relief to the tongue when the curb pressure forces the bit down onto the bars of the horse’s mouth.
 It allows the tongue some place to go under pressure, slipping it up into the port space.
 A low port gives less relief.
-A high port gives more tongue relief, but with the tongue high up into the port the bit sits lower on the sides (bars) and so reaches the bars more quickly and transmits a stronger signal.
+A high port gives more tongue relief, but with the tongue high up into the port the bit sits lower on the sides (bars) and so reaches the bars of the mouth more quickly and transmits a stronger signal.
 That is, a high port bit has less “pillow” supporting it on the sides.
 A low port bit pressures the tongue more.